Skip to Content

 3 days in the Lake District guide

-Since this Lake District itinerary takes place first in Keswick and then in Buttermere, it makes sense to stay 1 or 2 nights in both of these areas.
+Since this Lake District itinerary starts in Keswick and then moves on to Buttermere, it makes sense to stay 1 or 2 nights in both of these areas.

 There is no shortage of places to stay around Keswick.
-Buttermere, on the other hand, is a bit more limited, therefore, booking in advance is recommended.
+Buttermere, on the other hand, is a bit more limited, and so booking in advance is recommended.

 3 day Lake District Itinerary

 The Lake District is one of the most beautiful destinations in the UK.
-I’m not exaggerating either.
 It’s up there with other national treasures such as Durdle Door and Tintagel.

 The best things to do in the Lake District involve walking amongst the hills, relaxing by the lakeside, and meandering the historic villages.